Sunday, May 31, 2020

 Date: November 23 2022

-21 And the Lord God made for Adam and his wife, garments of skins, and clothed them.
+21 And the Lord God made for Adam and for his wife garments of skins and clothed them.

 Patreon image donor: Carla R Z Chelotti